+- Painting, drawing, and foreign languages

+- Digital photography, welding, and sewing

+- Personal finance and retirement planning

-- Painting, drawing, foreign languages - Digital photography, welding - Small business class and personal finance classes - Professional development and career training courses and more
+- Professional development and career training courses and more

-Our non-credit professional certificate programs and professional development courses are designed to help each individual reach his/her full potential, whether new to the workforce, enhancing current career, or working to meet licensure/certification requirements.
-Courses are designed to meet industry standards and many prepare you to test for state and national certification.
-A wide array of our career training certificate courses are offered online while courses such as our Reserve Officer Training, Commercial Driver's License (CDL) Training, Certified Clinical Medical Assistant, Pharmacy Technician and Phlebotomy Technician are offered in a traditional classroom setting.
+Our non-credit professional certificate programs and professional development courses are designed to help each individual reach his/her full potential, whether new to the workforce, enhancing a current career, or working to meet licensure/certification requirements.
+Courses are designed to meet industry standards and may finish with actual testing for state and national certifications.
+A wide array of our career training certificate courses are offered online while courses such as our Commercial Driver's License (CDL) Training, Certified Clinical Medical Assistant, Fiber Optics Technician, and Fire Fighter 1 Academy are offered in a traditional classroom setting.

 Classes are offered on an ongoing and continuous basis.
 They range in length from one hour to 30+ hours in duration and may be eligible for college credit or continuing education units.
 Our courses are affordable and convenient for your lifestyle.
-We offer evening, weekend, lunchtime and online courses to meet the needs of working professionals and families.
+We offer evening, weekend, and online courses to meet the needs of working professionals and families.
 For a listing of our current course offerings, view our website.

-To register for classes, please use our convenient, online registration or call Community Education Center at 406-447-6946.
+To register for classes, please use our convenient online registration or call the Community Education Center at 406-447-6946.